faiface/pixel-examples/community/seascape-shader/README.md

 ```
 gl_FragCoord
 ```

-and rename:
+because this is available globaly in the OpenGL space for the shader.

+We also need to add:
 ```
-fragColor
+out vec4 fragColor;
 ```

+to expose that.

-to
+Lastly, we need to add:
 ```
-gl_FragColor
+#version 330 core
 ```
-because these are available globaly in the OpenGL space for the shader.
+at the top to tell what version we require.

 ## Using shader